 The importance of the role played by parents as educators of their children is recognised.
 Every endeavour is made to work closely with parents, informing and involving them in every aspect of their child’s education.
 Parents are fully informed of the academic and social progress of their child.

-Parents are encouraged to contact the school at any time should they wish to do so, and appointments can always be made to see the Headteacher, the Proprietor or a member of staff.
+Parents are encouraged to contact the school at any time should they wish to do so, and appointments can always be made to see the Headteacher, or a member of staff.
 Parents will find us to be professional, friendly and unpretentious with a very real ‘open door’ policy.